Skip to main content

 And different output formats

-Use a CLI option to change the output format of the check-unnecessary-nullable command to be one of the following: plain text, Code Climate, JSON, GitLab, Checkstyle.
+Use a CLI option to change the output format of the check-parameters command to be one of the following: plain text, Code Climate, JSON, GitLab, Checkstyle.

 Unused localization detection